Contacts by Type of Question

 other cases, changes require prior approval from the institute.

 Unobligated balances may be carried over for certain activities but not for others.
-And under certain circumstances, a grantee may request a no-cost extension of the final budget period.
-For many of these situations, the notice of award contains instructions on what is or is not allowed.
+And under certain circumstances, a grantee may extend the end date of the final budget period.
+For many of these situations, the Notice of Award contains instructions on what is or is not allowed.

-report on yearly progress as instructed in the notice of award.
+Grantees must report on annual or interim progress as instructed in the Notice of Award.
 NIGMS program and grants management staff review these reports to assess how well a project is progressing and whether the grantee is being fiscally responsible.

 Connect With Us: